Alaysia2443/Alaysia-Interactive-Lab-Hub/Lab 1/README.md

 The Time To...

-Your feedback for this storyboard is about the user interface and how the device's logic works.
+The feedback for this storyboard is about the user interface and how the device's logic works.
 My group asked for clarification on whether the device uses a sensor, how a user can dismiss an alert, and how the device knows which alerts to provide the user with.